Get

 Image Credit: New Africa, Shutterstock

 The meow of a cat is primarily used as a form of communication with humans rather than with other animals.
-Cats rarely vocalize with one another, except for in some cases of mating or territorial disputes.
+Cats rarely vocalize with one another, except in some cases of mating or during physical altercations due to territorial disputes.
 The content and purpose of a meow toward a human can vary depending on the context and situation, but generally, it seems to be used as a way for cats to get our attention.
 They may be trying to tell us that they’re hungry, thirsty, in pain, or want to be let outside.

 There is a marked difference in the vocalizations of feral and domestic cats.
 Feral cats very rarely meow, while domestic cats meow quite frequently.
 This is likely due to the different environments in which they live.
 Feral cats live in the wild, where they must either fend for themselves or hunt for food.
 Domestic cats, on the other hand, typically live in homes with humans who provide them with food and shelter.

-The meow is a manipulative behavior that cats adopt to get what they want.
+The meow is a learned behavior that cats adopt to get what they want.
 By meowing, cats are able to elicit a response from their human caretakers that will result in the cat getting what it wants.
 This behavior is often successful because humans are hardwired to respond to cries for help, and the meow sounds very similar to a baby’s cry.
 Cats know this and take advantage of it to manipulate us.
-According to some scientists, cats are able to learn which specific noises get their owners’ attention and motivate them to obey.
+According to some scientists, cats are able to learn which specific noises get their owners’ attention and motivate them to deliver what they want.

 What Happens When We Meow at Our Cats?

 When we meow at our cats, they are more likely to meow back at us because they have learned that this is how they can engage with us.
-Cats learn by observing and imitating the behavior of others around them, so when they see us meowing, they know to meow back so we’ll pay attention to them.
-So, cats recognize that trading meows are a surefire way to interact with us.
+Cats learn by observing and by the consequences following specific acts in their behavior.
+So when they see us meowing, they know we are engaging with them and are likely to meow back because they perceive our attention as positive or desirable, especially if it’s paired with food or treats.
+So, cats recognize that trading meows is a surefire way to interact with us and maybe even get lucky.
 So yes, cats understand that a human meow generally means “engage with me” and that a returned meow is likely to trigger more attention.

 Can We Teach Our Cats to Respond to Human Meows?